wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 </ExtensionPoint>
 ```

-After a contextual add-in is associated with an account, it will automatically start when the user clicks a highlighted entity or regular expression.
+After a contextual add-in is associated with an account, it will automatically start when the user selects a highlighted entity or regular expression.

 A user launches a contextual add-in through text, either a known entity or a developer's regular expression.
 Typically, a user identifies a contextual add-in because the entity is highlighted.